FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 ### Implementation Details
 Our BeT policy is implemented in lerobot/policies/bet/ following the LeRobot framework's conventions.

 - Architecture: The model uses a ResNet-18 vision backbone and a minGPT transformer with causal self-attention, matching the approach in the VQ-BeT baseline.
-The method uses state tokens (joint positions are passed through its own MLP) and a special learnable vector called action_token is created.
+The method uses state tokens (joint positions are passed through their own MLP) and a special learnable vector called action_token is created.
 The transformer has one MLP prediction head for action bin classification and residual offset prediction.

 - Action Discretization: We use k-means clustering to discretize the continuous action space.
 The k-means fitting process runs automatically for the first kmeans_fit_steps of training, collecting actions from the dataset to build the clusters.

 - Normalization & Loss: The implementation uses min-max normalization for observations and actions.
-The total loss is a weighted sum of Focal Loss for the classification task and MSE Loss for the offset regression, as described in the [original paper](https://arxiv.org/pdf/2206.11251).
+The total loss is a weighted sum of the Focal Loss for the classification task and MSE Loss for the offset regression, as described in the [original paper](https://arxiv.org/pdf/2206.11251).

-### Design choices and Challenges
+### Design Choices and Challenges
 **Loss Balancing**
 - *Problem*: Classification loss dominated, leading to poor continuous control
-- *Solution*: Increased offset loss weight from 0.1 gradually to 10000, finding best results with 1000-10000
+- *Solution*: Increased offset loss weight from 0.1 gradually to 10,000, finding the best results around 1000-10000

 **Cluster Persistence**
 - *Problem*: K-means clusters not saved with model checkpoints, causing silent reinitialization